1. New LabVIEW 2013 Features

 Single-Cycle Timed Loop

 The LabVIEW Timed-Loop structure executes a loop at the period you specify.
 Use the Timed Loop to develop VIs with multirate timing capabilities, precise timing, and feedback generation on loop execution or to dynamically change timing characteristics or several execution priority levels.
-Read a tutorial for more information on the Timed Loop.
 The LabVIEW FPGA single-cycle Timed Loop is a specialized Timed Loop with which you can develop LabVIEW FPGA applications as efficiently (in terms of speed and space) as hand-coded HDL programming.
 The single-cycle Timed Loop is similar to a clocked process in VHDL.
 All of the LabVIEW code in the loop is combinatorial logic on the FPGA, where inputs are from components such as digital input functions, controls, or left-shift registers and outputs are digital output functions, indicators, and right-shift registers.
-It is easy to take advantage of a single-cycle Timed Loop – use it as you do a standard While Loop.
+It is easy to take advantage of a single-cycle Timed Loop—use it as you do a standard While Loop.

 The single-cycle Timed Loop ensures that all code within the loop executes in a single clock cycle (25 ns).
-While there are some limitations to the single-cycle Timed Loop, such as ensuring that all the code inside it can execute within a clock cycle, using it can result in extremely efficient code for executing digital I/O and simple logic and signal processing.
-Learn about the single-cycle Timed Loop functions and I/O nodes in LabVIEW FPGA.
+Although there are some limitations to the single-cycle Timed Loop, such as ensuring that all the code inside it can execute within a clock cycle, using it can result in extremely efficient code for executing digital I/O and simple logic and signal processing.

 HDL Interface Node